cubbit/rules_electron/README.md

-# rules_electron
-Electron rules for Bazel
+# Electron rules for Bazel
+This project aims to provide a basic ruleset to use Electron with Bazel.

+# Notes
+These rules are a work in progress and therefore still experimental.